Arthur Beaudet

-Arthur L. Beaudet (born 1942) is an American physician-scientist who is the Henry and Emma Meyer Professor of Molecular and Human Genetics at Baylor College of Medicine, where he was the chairman of the Department of Molecular and Human Genetics.
+Arthur L. Beaudet (born 1942) is an American physician-scientist who is the Henry and Emma Meyer Professor of Molecular and Human Genetics at the Baylor College of Medicine, where he is a joint professor of molecular biology, cell biology, and pediatrics and was previously the chairman of the Department of Molecular and Human Genetics.

 Beaudet was inducted into the Institute of Medicine in 1995, the Society of Scholars in 2008, and into the National Academy of Sciences in 2011.
 He was previously the president of the American Society of Human Genetics.